fmorenopino/Deep-Learning-Time-Series-Forecasting/README.md

 conda env create -f dlts.yml
 ```

-Alternatively, you can create a new conda environment with Python 3.10 (version used for testing) and install the rest of the packages (see requirements.txt).
+Alternatively, you can create a new conda environment with Python 3.10 (version used for testing) and install the rest of the packages (see requirements.txt):

 ```
-conda create --name name-of-env python=3.10
+conda create --name name-of-env python=3.10 conda activate name-of-env pip install -r requirements.txt
 ```

 (Note: it is recommended to run the code in VS Code).